dsoprea/HuffmanExample/README.md

 ## Description

-For the purpose of an example, I wrote a complete routine to encode and decode data using a Huffman code.
+For the purpose of an example, I wrote a complete routine to encode and decode data using a Huffman encoder.

 ## Features